 What more could I do?
 I felt powerless.
 It was the same way I felt when the East Coast deodorant brand popped up in my Instagram feed.
 Chris helped me calm down, stand back, and take a more level-headed look at the situation.
-Together we looked at the landscape of all our competitors’ social media presence from a bird’s eye view.
+Together we looked at the landscape of all our competitors’ social media presences from a bird’s eye view.
 They were clearly less established than Schmidt’s, with fewer followers and maybe less enthusiasm around the brand.
 I’d been sharing Schmidt’s updates on Facebook for a few years, along with DIY recipes, photos, testimonials, and details about where people could buy Schmidt’s in stores or find me at a local market.
 There was always a steady stream of people commenting about ingredients, asking questions, tagging their friends, and encouraging me.
 I also had a long email list of subscribers receiving my newsletters, in which I announced product updates, new retail locations, or upcoming events.
 I had an engaged community that was growing organically, which Chris helped me see was what I should be focusing my energy on.

 I also tried to shift my perspective on the copycats.
 Even though I was frustrated, I had to admit copying was a form of flattery.
 Maybe friendly competition was a good thing!
 With more brands on the market, more people would be exposed to natural deodorant, and that could help lead customers to Schmidt’s—especially since I knew I’d built a strong, solid reputation as the natural option that really worked.

-Growing a small business is hard work, and it’s all-consuming.
-I was doing it because I loved it; I was passionate; I truly believed in my product, and I had a vision for it.
+Growing a small business is hard work, and it’s all consuming.
+I was doing it because I loved it.
+I was passionate, I truly believed in my product, and I had a vision for it.
 But if a copycat was simply mimicking me to try to earn money, I doubted they’d have the drive and devotion it would require to really build something.
 Copying can only take you so far.

 Most of all, spotting these brands got me thinking about how to strengthen my own position in the market.
 I grew more motivated to think bigger and stay ahead.
 Thanks to the copycats, the competitive fire inside me was stoked.

 When you’ve hit on something exciting, copycats (and haters) are going to show up.
-Often, the best thing to do is shake it off and keep your eye on your own brand.
-(With the exception, of course, of blatant trademark infringements or scenarios that need legal attention).
+Often, the best thing to do is shake it off and keep your eye on your own brand (except cases of blatant trademark infringements or scenarios that need legal attention).

 In copycat situations, I always found it best to give myself a few days to vent, cool down, and then revisit the situation with a calmer frame of mind.
 That meant I had more control over how Schmidt’s was perceived—maintaining its reputation as a positive, forward-looking brand—not to mention the fact that I wouldn’t have felt right putting anybody down.
 Instead, I let these incidents provide incentive to work harder.
-My business thrived best when I focused on it, without getting distracted.
+My business thrived best when I focused on it, without getting distracted by copycats.